-- 77. (1) The court may order a person to pay maintenance to a spouse or a former spouse- - (a) if the person has refused or neglected to provide for the spouse or former spouse as required by this Act; - (b) if the person has deserted the other spouse or former spouse, for as long as the desertion continues; - (c) during the course of any matrimonial proceedings; - (d) when granting or after granting a decree of separation or divorce; or - (e) if, after making a decree of presumption of death, the spouse or former is found to be alive. - (2) The court may order the payment of maintenance to a spouse or former spouse where a decree of separation, divorce or presumption of death is issued by a foreign court and the court may declare that the decree of separation, divorce or presumption of death is effective for the purposes of this section.
+- (a) if the person has refused or neglected to provide for the spouse or former spouse as required by this Act; - (b) if the person has deserted the other spouse or former spouse, for as long as the desertion continues; - (c) during the course of any matrimonial proceedings; - (d) when granting or after granting a decree of separation or divorce; or - (e) if, after making a decree of presumption of death, the spouse or former is found to be alive. - (2) The court may order the payment of maintenance to a spouse or former spouse where a decree of separation, divorce or presumption of death is issued by a foreign court and the court may declare that the decree of separation, divorce or presumption of death is effective for the purposes of this section. - 78.
+Except where an order for maintenance of a spouse is expressed to be for any shorter period or where any such order has revoked and subject to section 79, the order shall lapse--

-lapsing of maintenance.
+Lapsing of maintenance.